 The designs for patient-specific maxillofacial reconstruction implants are only limited by the surgeon’s imagination and the patient’s aesthetic needs.

 Patient-specific maxillofacial reconstruction implants are manufactured individually for each patient with regard to the patient’s anatomy, pathology and the requirements of the treating surgeon for the design, fixation solutions and materials used.
 They are designed on a personalized maxillofacial anatomical model that is recreated from computer tomography scan images.
-Therefore, a patient-specific implant suits the patient’s anatomy perfectly and evenly fills the defects thus aesthetically restoring the maxillofacial shape and symmetry, and using patient-specific surgical guides ensures accuracy of implant positioning and insertion.
+Therefore, a patient-specific implant suits the patient’s anatomy perfectly and evenly fills the defects thus aesthetically restoring the maxillofacial morphology and symmetry, and occlusion (if applicable), and using patient-specific surgical guides ensures accuracy of implant positioning and insertion.
+If requested, maxillofacial reconstruction implants can be designed to be used for flap reconstruction surgeries (e.g. mandibular reconstruction using fibula / iliac flap).

 All the materials, software and hardware used to manufacture patient-specific maxillofacial reconstruction implants and surgical guides are certified: